yulia-kh/testing-netlify/_projects/adopt-civic-art.md

   building it.

   # This is annoying text in the middle of the card.
-See if you will accept any old junk.
 image: /assets/images/projects/adopt-civic-art.jpg
 alt: "'adopt civic arts'"
 links: